Glossary

 Box 4 - What does the amount in Box 4 "Federal income tax withheld" show?

-This amount relates to any backup withholding Computershare has applied to the sale proceeds.
+This amount relates to any backup withholding Computershare has deducted from the sale proceeds.
 See below for FAQs on "backup withholding".
 No other taxes will be reported within Box 4.

 Box 1g – What does the amount in Box 1g “Wash sale loss disallowed” show?